JaD33Z/Book-Mark-Widget/README.md

 * And a 'paste_box.txt' file that will open with the widget where you can manually add or delete it's contents.

 There is only 2 packages to be installed, just for additional widget/buttons styles for mac os.
-If you don't need these packages, comment them out.
-(You may have to modify some of the color names(?))
+If you don't need these packages, comment them out in the imports. (note - You might have to modify some of the color names afterward.)
 The other packages imported are built ins and tkinter should still accept the same commands.